SemanticMediaWiki/SemanticMediaWiki/docs/dic.md

-## Overview
-A basic dependency injection framework that enables object injection for immutable or service objects in Semantic MediaWiki.
+This document contains information about a basic dependency injection framework that enables object injection for immutable and/or service objects in Semantic MediaWiki.
 The current framework supports:

 * Use of predefined object definitions (see SharedDependencyContainer)
 * Use of eager or lazy loading of objects